masonyoungblood/SpeedClimbingABM/README.md

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 In each timestep, a climbers current record comes from multiplying the time per handhold by this `athletic_improvement` index.
+After the first timestep, new climbers entering the population will have their distribution of `athletic_improvement` indices divided by the `athletic_improvement` value from the timestep that they enter.
+In this way, a climber who enters the population with a lower climbing time will follow the same general improvement trajectory as everyone else in the population.

 ## Beta & Reference Times